amirkhonov/metatrader5-mcp/README.md

 ---

+**⚠️ Disclaimer**:
-**⚠️ Disclaimer**: This software is for educational and informational purposes.
+- This software is for educational and informational purposes.
 Trading involves financial risk.
 Always test with demo accounts first.
 The authors are not responsible for any financial losses incurred through use of this software.
+- MetaTrader is a trademark of METAQUOTES LTD. This project is an unofficial Model Context Protocol (MCP) implementation for interacting with MetaTrader 5 and is not affiliated with or endorsed by MetaQuotes.